Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 - Cincinnati's games this year have eclipsed the over/under four times in eight opportunities (50%).

-- Cincinnati is 4-2 against the spread and 6-0 overall this season when the team records more than 30.9 points.
+- Cincinnati is 4-2 against the spread and 6-0 overall this season when the team puts up more than 30.9 points.

-- Cincinnati is 3-0 against the spread and 3-0 overall when the team amasses more than 396.0 yards.
+- In games that Cincinnati churns out more than 396 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Bearcats have 10 turnovers this season, equal to the number of takeaways for the Golden Hurricane.